LinuxGuard blog — Linux security insights

 Why Your PAM Solution Isn't Protecting Your Linux Estate (And What to Do About It)

 Here is a question that should be simple: "Who can do what on our Linux servers right now?"
+Not who should have access.
+Not who had access last quarter.
+Right now.

 Linux identity securityConfiguration drift detectionCredential-based breaches